 The Foundation qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code and, accordingly, is not subject to federal income taxes.
-However, the Foundation is classified under the Internal Revenue Code (IRC) as a private foundation and, as such, was subject to a flat rate 1.39% federal excise tax on net investment.
+However, the Foundation is classified under the Internal Revenue Code (IRC) as a private foundation and, as such, was subject to a flat rate federal excise tax of 1.39% on net investment income.

-During 2021 and 2020, the Foundation accrued a 1.39% excise tax on net investment income.
+As of December 2022 and 2021, the Foundation accrued a 1.39% excise tax on net investment income.